Cloudways vs Siteground – Which is better in 2024?

 Cloudways vs SiteGround: Key Differences

 - Pricing – Cloudways Wins: SiteGround's shared hosting is cheap only the first year.
-The second year of shared hosting is 73% more expensive, ranging from $15 (limited to 1 website!) to $40/month.
+The second year of shared hosting is 80% more expensive, ranging from $15 (limited to 1 website!) to $40/month.
 SiteGround's cloud hosting starts at $100/month.
-Cloudways entry-level VPS servers with DigitalOcean, Vultr, and Linode are cheap.
-It starts at $10/month for DigitalOcean but you get limited resources (1GB RAM, 1 CPU).
-At least you're sure to get these resources while SiteGround's shared hosting is a black box, you share the server's resources with plenty of other websites.
+Cloudways entry-level VPS servers with DigitalOcean are cheap.
+It starts at $11/month for a Standard DigitalOcean server, but you get limited resources (1GB RAM, 1 CPU).
+At least you're sure to get these resources; while SiteGround's shared hosting is a black box, you share the server's resources with plenty of other websites.

 - Email hosting – SiteGround Wins: SiteGround offers free unlimited email hosting accounts.
 Cloudways charges you for their Elastic or Rackspace add-ons.
-In general, I prefer to host my professional emails elsewhere so that in case of service disruption, your customers can still contact you.
+In general, I prefer to host my professional emails elsewhere so that your customers can still contact you in case of service disruption.

 Cloudways vs SiteGround: Customer Reviews

-The reputation of Cloudways in terms of customer reviews is quite good with an excellent score of 4.6/5 on TrustPilot.
-SiteGround, on the other hand, has been in the industry for a much longer time.
+The reputation of Cloudways in terms of customer reviews is quite good, with an excellent score of 4.4/5 on TrustPilot.
+SiteGround, on the other hand, has been in the industry for much longer.
 They get a score of 4.7/5 on Trustpilot.
 The difference is minimal between both companies.
-In general, they are great companies.

-In practice, as you may have seen in a WordPress hosting Facebook group, lots of business owners are moving from Siteground to Cloudways to get more speed and access to the cloud at a much more affordable rate (starting at $10/month on DigitalOcean compared to the $100/month of SiteGround).
+In practice, as you may have seen in a WordPress hosting Facebook group, lots of business owners are moving from Siteground to Cloudways.
+They do so to get more speed and access to the cloud at a much more affordable rate, starting at $11/month on DigitalOcean compared to the $100/month of SiteGround.

 The Downsides to Using SiteGround

-- Expensive: SiteGround encourages users to sign up with the company using a low-cost offer, but the offers typically cover a few invoices and you should consider this in advance to make a decision.
+- Expensive: SiteGround encourages users to sign up with the company using a low-cost offer, but the offers typically cover a few invoices.
+It would be best if you considered this in advance to make a decision.

-- Scaling issues: SiteGround limits storage to a maximum of 40GB on its most powerful plans.
+- Scaling issues: SiteGround limits storage to 40GB on its most powerful plans.
 It should be suited for most medium to large sites.
-However, some much larger websites with very large visitors might need to think again about switching from shared hosting to a cloud server.
+However, some much larger websites with lots of traffic might need to think again about switching from shared hosting to a cloud server.

 The Downsides of Using Cloudways

-- High CPU usage: on entry-level VPS servers, you may consume all your CPU resources due to plugins or bots doing DDoS attacks on your site.
-You can fight against that by installing a firewall, using Cloudflare Enterprise dedicated firewalls, upgrade your server among other things.
-However, they charge around $40-50/month for 2 cores.
+- High CPU usage: on entry-level VPS servers, you may consume all your CPU resources due to plugins or bots making DDoS attacks on your site.
+You can fight against that by installing a firewall, using Cloudflare Enterprise dedicated firewalls, upgrade your server, among other things.
+However, they charge around $46-54/month for 2 cores on DigitalOcean VPS servers.

-- Google Cloud & AWS are expensive with Cloudways and you only get 2GB bandwidth which is not enough.
-It's much better to use Vultr, DigitalOcean, or Linode for cheap prices and large bandwidth (1-5 TB).
+- Google Cloud & AWS are expensive with Cloudways, and you only get 2GB bandwidth which is not enough.
+It's much better to use DigitalOcean for low prices and large bandwidth (1-5 TB).

 Cloudways vs SiteGround: Performance

 In terms of overall performance and reliability, Cloudways comes out on top.
-Because it is based in the cloud, it offers superior speeds, scalability, and efficiency at better pricing compared to SiteGround's traditional hosting architecture.
+Because your server is in the cloud, you get superior speeds, scalability, and efficiency at better pricing than SiteGround's traditional hosting architecture.

 Cloudways Page loading speed

 Cloudways is a managed platform that delivers high performance in terms of page loading speed for websites.
-They leverage the power of the cloud to deliver speed and scalability.
-With Cloudways, you can expect your website to load faster than with traditional web hosting platforms.
-Cloudways also offers a wide range of features and services that are designed to improve the performance of your website.
+They leverage the power of the cloud to provide speed and scalability.
+With Cloudways, you can expect your website to load faster than traditional web hosting platforms.
+Cloudways also offers a wide range of features and services designed to improve your website's performance.

-With Cloudways, you can expect to see a much faster TTFB (time to first byte) and page loading speed.
+With Cloudways, you can expect a much faster TTFB (time to first byte) and page loading speed.

 Read our dedicated Cloudways review for more information and benchmark related to the speed you can expect with your Cloudways server.